jaxon-php/jaxon-website/user/pages/03.docs/03.v4x/03.requests/03.javascript/docs.en.md

 ---
-title: Calling javascript code
+title: Calling exported functions and classes from javascript
 menu: Javascript calls
 template: jaxon
 ---

 When a PHP function is registered with Jaxon, the javascript function name is the name of the PHP function prepended with the value of the `core.prefix.function` configuration option.
 The default value of this option is `jaxon_`.

 ```php
 $jaxon->register(Jaxon::CALLABLE_FUNCTION, 'helloWorld');